In 1967, Carleton Place, Ontario, worked its charms on a young country singer.

 Shopping in Carleton Place

-Creative types will likely head straight to the Real Wool Shop (142 Franktown Road) where, naturally enough, you can buy many, many brands of yarn, including Opal, West Yorkshire Spinners, and Briggs & Little.
+Creative types will enjoy the Real Wool Shop (142 Franktown Road) where, naturally enough, you can buy many, many brands of yarn, including Opal, West Yorkshire Spinners, and Briggs & Little.
 The store sells much more than wool, though, including moccasins, medical sheepskin products, bedding, baby toys, skin creams and casual clothes.

-On August 24, 2023, the Carleton Place Gallery opened its doors downtown (210 Bridge Street).
-Funded and run by local artists, it will feature pieces by some 20 creators from Carleton Place and nearby.
+In 2023, the Carleton Place Gallery opened its doors downtown (210 Bridge Street).
+Funded and run by local artists, it features pieces by some 20 creators from Carleton Place and nearby.
+The following year, Arts Carleton Place opened the Art Hub (50 Bennett Street) to showcase works by its members.
+In the same building, you’ll find the Sarah Moffat Art Gallery.

 Restaurants and food shops